 Story 30 – 03.05.2020

-Abortion during the COVID-19 pandemic.
-The following abortion story highlights the current uncertain times and the disadvantage of women in Malta seeking to get an abortion during this time of lockdown.
+The first story of abortion during the COVID-19 pandemic.
+The following story highlights the current uncertain times and the disadvantage of women in Malta seeking to get an abortion during this time of lockdown.

 “I never thought it would happen to me.
 After all, I had thought things through and had an IUD inserted; a very reliable contraception method that was supposed to be more than 99% effective.
 However, in my case, something went wrong and the contraceptive failed.
 There were no signs that it failed and a previous visit to a gynae showed that the IUD was in position.